PaxalsDisipler/TTK4145-Examprep/scheduling.md

 * **Sustainable**: system status schedulable if conditions "improve" (this is oddly enough not always the case)

 ### Simple task model
-_Many of these are not very realistic_
+_Many of these are not very realistic_.
-  * All applications is assumed consist of a fixed set of of tasks.
+  * All applications are assumed to consist of a fixed set of of tasks.
+(No sporadic tasks.
+Not optimal, but can we worked around)
   * All tasks are periodic, with known periods.
+(Realistic in many systems)
-  * The tasks are completely independent of each other.
+  * The tasks are independent.
+(Completely realistic in an embedded system.)
-  * All system overheads, context-switching times and so on are ignored (ie. assumed to have zero cost).
+  * All system overheads, context-switching times and so on are ignored (i.e. assumed to have zero cost).
+(Depends)
   * All tasks have a deadline equal to their period (that is, each task must complete before it is next released).
+(Inflexible, but fair enough)
   * All tasks have a fixed worst case execution time.
+(Not realistic to know a tight, not overly conservative estimate.)
+  * Rate-monotonic priority ordering.
+(Our choice, so this is ok.)
   * No task contains any internal suspension points (e.g an internal delay statement or a blocking I/O operation)
   * All task execute on a single CPU